dalmo1991/superflexPy/doc/components.rst

 single reservoir to a complex river network.

-All SuperflexPy components, namely elements, units, nodes, network, are designed to operate alone or within other components.
+All SuperflexPy components, namely elements, units, nodes, network, are designed to operate alone or as part of other components.
 For this reason, all components have methods that enable the execution of basic functionality (e.g. parameter handling) at all levels.
 For example, consider a unit that contains multiple elements.
 The unit will then provide the functionality for setting the parameter